-The accompanying unaudited condensed consolidated financial statements of Optical Cable Corporation and its subsidiaries (collectively, the "Company" or "OCC®") have been prepared in accordance with U.S. generally accepted accounting principles for interim financial information and the instructions to Form 10-Q and Regulation S-X. Accordingly, they do not include all of the information and notes required by U.S. generally accepted accounting principles for complete financial statements.
+Condensed Notes to Condensed Consolidated Financial Statements Six Months Ended April 30, 2020 (Unaudited) The accompanying unaudited condensed consolidated financial statements of Optical Cable Corporation and its subsidiaries (collectively, the "Company" or "OCC®") have been prepared in accordance with U.S. generally accepted accounting principles for interim financial information and the instructions to Form 10-Q and Regulation S-X. Accordingly, they do not include all of the information and notes required by U.S. generally accepted accounting principles for complete financial statements.
 In the opinion of management, all material adjustments considered necessary for a fair presentation have been included.
-Operating results for the three months ended January 31, 2020 are not necessarily indicative of the results for the fiscal year ending October 31, 2020 because the following items, among other things, may impact those results: changes in market conditions, seasonality, changes in technology, competitive conditions, timing of certain projects and purchases by key customers, significant variations in sales resulting from high volatility and timing of large sales orders among a limited number of customers in certain markets, ability of management to execute its business plans, continued ability to maintain and/or secure future debt and/or equity financing to adequately finance ongoing operations; as well as other variables, uncertainties, contingencies and risks set forth as risks in the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2019 (including those set forth in the "Forward-Looking Information" section), or as otherwise set forth in other filings by the Company as variables, contingencies and/or risks possibly affecting future results.
+Operating results for the six months ended April 30, 2020 are not necessarily indicative of the results for the fiscal year ending October 31, 2020 because the following items, among other things, may impact those results: impact of pandemic diseases (such as disease caused by COVID-19) in the areas of the world in which we operate, changes in market conditions, seasonality, changes in technology, competitive conditions, timing of certain projects and purchases by key customers, significant variations in sales resulting from high volatility and timing of large sales orders among a limited number of customers in certain markets, ability of management to execute its business plans, continued ability to maintain and/or secure future debt and/or equity financing to adequately finance ongoing operations; as well as other variables, uncertainties, contingencies and risks set forth as risks in the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2019 (including those set forth in the "Forward-Looking Information" section), or as otherwise set forth in other filings by the Company as variables, contingencies and/or risks possibly affecting future results.
 The unaudited condensed consolidated financial statements and condensed notes are presented as permitted by Form 10-Q and do not contain certain information included in the Company's annual consolidated financial statements and notes.
 For further information, refer to the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2019.